patricktamburo/pines_analysis_toolkit/README.md

       python3 setup.py install
       ...whichever is the appropriate command for python 3 on your computer.
   6. Check your Documents folder to see if the PINES_analysis_toolkit directory was created.
 All PINES data that you analyze will be placed here.
-  7. Start python, and type import pines_analysis_package.
+  7. Start python, and type import pines_analysis_toolkit.
   8. If it imports without throwing any errors, you're done!

 MODULES (all still under development)